MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-ams-retirement-guide.md

 ### Storage account

-Linking an Azure Storage account to an VI account is permanent and can’t be undone.
+Linking an Azure Storage account to a VI account is permanent and can’t be undone.
 Therefore, it's recommended that you create a storage account that is solely for use with the VI account.
 (This is especially important if you expect to use network restrictions.)
 It’s recommended that the storage account is in the same region as the VI account.

 You won’t be able to link your VI account to the storage account that was previously associated with the AMS account.